-As of June 30, 2005, revenue obligations outstanding totaled \$348.5 million, consisting of \$110.7 million of revenue bonds, \$95.5 million of revenue refunding bonds, and \$142.3 million of extendible municipal commercial paper.
+As of June 30, 2006, revenue obligations outstanding totaled \$330.3 million and consisted of \$92.5 million in revenue bonds, \$95.5 million in revenue refunding bonds, and \$142.3 million in extendible municipal commercial paper.

-On December 16, 2005, the State transferred approximately \$30.1 million from the Petroleum Inspection Fund to the trustee.
-Those funds were invested to provide for the payment on July 1, 2006, of principal, interest, and any redemption premium on the early redemption of \$15.0 million of 2001 Series A Petroleum Inspection Fee Revenue Bonds with a maturity date of July 1, 2007, and \$15.0 million of 2001 Series A Petroleum Inspection Fee Revenue Bonds with a maturity date of July 1, 2008.
-In addition, on June 22, 2006, the State transferred \$8.0 million from the Petroleum Inspection Fund to the trustee.
-Those funds were invested to provide for the payment on August 1, 2006, of principal, interest, and any redemption premium on the early redemption of \$7.9 million of 2000 Series A Petroleum Inspection Fee Revenue Bonds, maturing on July 1, 2012.
-Consequently, \$37.9 million in bonds will be redeemed during FY 2006-07 in addition to the already required debt service payments.
+On July 1, 2006, the State called for early redemption the entire \$30.0 million outstanding on the 2001 Series A Petroleum Inspection Fee Revenue Bonds.
+This early redemption was funded by a \$30.1 million transfer from the Petroleum Inspection Fund to the trustee on December 16, 2005.
+Transferred funds were invested to provide for the payment of principal, interest, and any redemption premium on the early redemption of \$15.0 million of 2001 Series A Petroleum Inspection Fee Revenue Bonds with a maturity date of July 1, 2007, and \$15.0 million of 2001 Series A Petroleum Inspection Fee Revenue Bonds with a maturity date of July 1, 2008.
+These bonds were redeemed for 100 percent of their face value, plus interest of \$750,000, which replaced a scheduled debt service payment in the same amount.